Create reports of different objects. See the documentation for your object's class:

 Organization

-are the two distal representations
+report_table and report_text are the two distal representations

 intermediate steps are accessible (depending on the object) via specific

-functions (e.g., report_parameters
+functions (e.g., report_parameters).

 Output

-function generates a report-object that contain in itself
+The report() function generates a report-object that contain in itself

 different representations (e.g., text, tables, plots).
 These different